sarmadshamim/100-Days-of-code/README.md

 2. tr tag used table row
 3. th tag used for heading in table
 4. td tag used for content

+## Day 2

+### Classes,Id and iframe

+1. classes use to target element.major use for styling html element.to target html element. we use .classname
+2. Id is also same as classes.to target html element. we use #idname
+3. iframe tag used to embeded another document within the current html file